Indeed for employers review

 - Pricing model lacks transparency.
 Indeed won’t tell you exactly where it posts sponsored jobs, and its estimated results don’t guarantee that qualified candidates will actually apply.

 - Poor user reviews.
-Employer complaints on the BBB and Trustpilot raise concerns about billing mistakes and scam applicants.
+Employer complaints on the Better Business Bureau (BBB) and Trustpilot raise concerns about billing mistakes and scam applicants.

 - Your job won’t go live instantly.
 After you verify your Indeed account, it can take up to five hours for its team to review and approve your post.